An Inexact Augmented Lagrangian Framework for Nonconvex Optimization with Nonlinear Constraints: Convergence Rate

 If we use the trust region method from~\cite{cartis2012complexity} for Step~2 of Algorithm~\ref{Algo:2}, the algorithm finds an $\epsilon$-second-order stationary point of~\eqref{eq:minmax} in $T$ calls to the second-order oracle where

 \end{corollary}

-\paragraph{Remark.} These complexity results for first and second-order are stationarity with respect to~\eqref{eq:Lagrangian}.
-We note that these complexities match~\cite{cartis2018optimality} and~\cite{birgin2016evaluation}.
-However, the stationarity criteria and the definition of dual variable in these papers differ from ours.
+\paragraph{Remark.} These complexity results for first and second-order are stationarity with respect to~\eqref{eq:Lagrangian}. {We note that second order complexity result matches~\cite{cartis2018optimality} and~\cite{birgin2016evaluation}.} However, the stationarity criteria and the definition of dual variable in these papers differ from ours.
 We include more discussion on this in the Appendix.

+\paragraph{Effect of $\beta_k$ in \ref{eq:regularity}.} We consider two cases, when $g$ is the indicator of a convex set (or 0), the subdifferential set will be a cone (or 0), thus $\beta_k$ will not have an effect.
+On the other hand, when $g$ is a convex and Lipschitz contiunous function defined on the whole space, subdifferential set will be bounded \cite[Theorem 23.4]{rockafellar1970convex}.
+This will introduce an error term in \ref{eq:regularity} that is of the order (1/$\beta_k$).
+One can see that $b^k$ choice for $\beta_k$ causes a linear decrease in this error term.
+In fact, all the examples in this paper fall into the first case.